-To find out more about the experiences and needs of carers we worked with Northamptonshire Carers and Carers’ Voice on a survey, interviews and a consultation event.
+Together with Northamptonshire Carers and Carers’ Voice Northamptonshire, we asked carers more about their experiences and needs through a survey, interviews and a consultation event.

 Supporting carers is a team effort involving health services, social care, employers, voluntary sector, education and the wider community.
-The findings from this work will be shared widely and Northamptonshire Carers support will work with partners to deliver upon it.
+The findings from this work will be shared widely, and with Northamptonshire Carers we will work with partners to support them to act on the recommendations.

 Response to the findings from Northamptonshire Carers

 Coronavirus has impacted everyone in Northamptonshire and beyond.
 For unpaid carers and young carers though, this impact is twofold: not just are they concerned about their own health, wellbeing and in many instances finance but they are also having to consider the person they care for.
 Our Carers Support Line received many calls from carers who had very complex, risky or worrying challenges.
 For example, carers who had to juggle working with caring for a loved-one who was clinically vulnerable – if they themselves were vulnerable then their employer would have let them shield from home, but this was not possible to protect the cared-for person.
 Carers of people with dementia called us in crisis after respite and day care was cancelled or felt nervous about care workers visiting their home when there were concerns about PPE supplies.
 Parent carers and young carers were disproportionately affected when schools were closed and even when reopened, we spoke to many who were anxious due to health conditions within the family.